 utilize a federally permitted system of verification of employment or immigration status with mandatory cancelation of the contract upon violation of these provisions.
 The Workforce Commission will provide verification system training and technical advice for two years as well as investigate complaints and present findings to the appropriate authorities.
 All state and local enforcement agencies are mandated to uphold federal immigration laws to the fullest extent possible.
-Proposed law creates the Immigration Enforcement Fund which is created in this bill.
+Proposed law creates the Immigration Enforcement Fund which holds certain civil fines to be paid out for local enforcement efforts.
 Proposed law also outlines the necessary documentation to prove lawful presence in the U.S. and mandates that a sworn affidavit be signed stating that the documents are true.
 The bill also stipulates that any person has the right to bring suit for certain violations, and the court may award court costs and reasonable attorney fees to any person, official or agency of this state or municipality that prevails.